Things to consider when taking a biologic

 Biosimilar medicines are comprehensively tested to establish that they have similar safety and effectiveness as the original biologic.
 However, as they are not identical to the original biologic, switching to a biosimilar may not be the right decision in every case, especially if the original biologic is working well for you.

-It is important that you and your rheumatologist decide together whether you should keep taking the same medication or whether you could consider a biosimilar.
+You and your rheumatologist should decide together whether you should keep taking the same medication or whether you could consider a biosimilar.
 If your rheumatologist wants you to continue with the original medication, they will tick the non-substitute box on your prescription.
 If the pharmacist asks whether you want to consider a substitution, request the medication that is on the script and not a substitution.
-Further information about biosimilars is available at www.arthritisaustralia.com.au
+Further information about biosimilars is available at nps.org.au.

 How are biologics given?